-An Accounting Model to Report on Progress Towards Living Wages
+An Accounting Model to Measure Progress Towards Living Wages

 “To get more companies to walk the talk on paying a living wage, we need to define what success looks like, and how to measure progress along the way.
 And we need common metrics for companies to account for that change in their public reports.
 Only then can markets reward those companies that are part of the solution to today’s growing inequalities, and push others to play their part.”

 The Accounting for a Living Wage project has resulted in a model that helps paint a picture of the scale and scope of the living wage deficits experienced by workers, as well as progress towards living wages over time.
 Having a shared and simple methodology to track and report on progress has proven key to the success of similar efforts to embed sustainability goals in business decision-making.
 This Living Wage Accounting Model has the potential to play a catalytic role in:

 - Delivering greater transparency regarding the payment of Living Wages

 - Creating incentives for improving wages and reducing inequalities.